 - 1. If an employee identifies himself as an employee of the Company, the employee must place a disclaimer in his/her profile, post, or publication that clearly states that any and all opinions or views expressed are those of the employee and not the Company. - 2.
 The Company's relationships with its clients, customers, and partners are valuable assets.
 Even positive references can be noticed by a competitor and used to the Company's disadvantage.
-Therefore, employees may not reference or display any information about any of the Company's clients, customers, business partners, or third parties inconsistent with the Company's EEO Policy, Protecting Confidential Information Policy, or other provisions of this Handbook. - 3.
-Employees are expected to comply with the Company's EEO and other policies, as allowed by law, and refrain from using personal insults, malicious comments or defamatory remarks when commenting about the Company, its employees, its customers, or third parties in violation of the Company's EEO Policy, Protecting Confidential Information Policy, or other provisions of this Handbook. - 4.
+Therefore, employees may not reference or display any information about any of the Company's clients, customers, business partners, or third parties inconsistent with the Company's EEO Policy, Protecting Confidential Information Policy, or other provisions of this Handbook, although nothing herein should be construed to prohibit the right of employees to engage in protected concerted activity under the NLRA. - 3.
+Employees are expected to comply with the Company's EEO and other policies, as allowed by law, and refrain from using personal insults, malicious comments or defamatory remarks when commenting about the Company, its employees, its customers, or third parties in violation of the Company's EEO Policy, Protecting Confidential Information Policy, or other provisions of this Handbook, although nothing herein should be construed to prohibit the right of employees to engage in protected concerted activity under the NLRA. - 4.
 Confidential and proprietary information of the Company is not to be discussed or referred to by employees on any social media website, even in private messages between site members who have authorized access to the information.
 This includes information such as financial information about the Company, pricing, strategies, intellectual property, customer information, or other information covered by the Company's Protecting Confidential Information Policy in this Handbook. - 5.
 Employees are responsible for reading, knowing, and complying with the Terms of Service of the social media websites they use. - 6.
 Employees are expected at all times to comply with the law in regard to copyright, trademark, and plagiarism.
 Posting of someone else's work without permission is not allowed.
 In addition, employees are expected to not make disparaging comments about other persons or entities on social medial websites. - 7.
 The Company encourages all employees to keep in mind the speed and manner in which information posted on a blog, web page or social networking site can be relayed and often misunderstood by the reader.
 Employees must use their best judgment and also comply with the policies set forth in this Handbook.